 This keto chocolate birthday cake is made with 100% dairy-free wholesome ingredients.

-Coconut flour – it’s one of the best keto flours to use in baking.
-It contains a lot of fiber and therefore not that much net carbs.
+Coconut flour – I love coconut flour recipes, it’s one of the best keto flours to use in baking.
+It contains a lot of fiber and therefore not that many net carbs.

 Unsweetened cocoa powder – it gives the most delicious chocolate flavor to the cake